takenobu-hs/haskell-memos/README.md

-# haskell-memo
+# Haskell memo
-Haskell memo for myself
+This is a personal repository for notes on the Haskell.